ntoll/microformats/README.txt

     related tables)

-* Simplified forms for the geo, hCard, adr, org, email, tel and hCalendar, hListing and hReview microformats and fragments (forms.py).
+* Simplified forms for the geo, hCard, adr, org, email, tel and hCalendar, hListing, hReview, hFeed and hEntry microformats and fragments (forms.py).

 * Some useful admin functionality (admin.py).